 Built in 1997, the gated English Turn at Graystone Farms community is home to approximately 80 single-family residences that are available on a resale-only basis.
 The development is conveniently located only about 15 minutes away from downtown Birmingham and offers residents low-maintenance living at an affordable price with plenty of enviable amenities.

-Most homes within English Turn at Graystone Farms are ranch-style and range in size from 1,700 to 2,900 square feet of living space.
+Most homes within English Turn at Graystone Farms are ranch-style and range from 1,700 to 2,900 square feet of living space.
 Noteworthy amenities include an outdoor pool and expansive patio, clubhouse, walking and biking trails, plus, a tranquil lake.

 Cornerstones at Oxmoor Valley

 The Birmingham community of Cornerstone at Oxmoor Valley has both new and resale options available to potential homebuyers.
 There are two different attached-home floor plans to choose between, which feature two bedrooms, two baths, and an attached two-car garage.
 Living space ranges from approximately 1,718 to 1,816 square feet.

 Amenities within the complex include a clubhouse, exercise room, outdoor pool, patio, and walking and biking trails.
 As an added perk, homeowners’ association fees cover most maintenance, including exterior home maintenance, lawn care, driveway maintenance, as well as common area maintenance, helping residents focus more on enjoying retirement than dealing with small hassles around the house.